-Students who wish to enter professions dealing with communication disorders, such as speech-language pathology, or audiology may qualify for the degree of Bachelor of Science in Communication Disorders.
+Students who wish to enter professions dealing with communication disorders may qualify for the degree of Bachelor of Science in Communication Disorders.
 The program prepares students for graduate work in speech pathology or in audiology.
 Students should apply to accredited graduate programs during the fall semester of their senior year.
+Admission into a graduate program in speech pathology is very competitive.
+Students must have a minimum of a 3.0 grade point average to be considered.
 The advisor for the program is Ms. Judith Vander Woude of the Department of Communication Arts and Sciences.

-The liberal arts requirements include one core course each in history, philosophy and religion with an additional course from one of these departments: Biology 115; Computer Science 100; Mathematics 143; Psychology 151 and 204; a course in either economics or political science; a core course in literature plus an additional course in literature, fine arts, or foreign culture; English 100 and 329; CAS 200 and 3 semester hours credit in basic physical education.
+The liberal arts requirements include one core course each in history, philosophy and religion with an additional course from one of these departments: Biology 115; Computer Science; Mathematics 143; Psychology 151 and 204; a course in either economics or political science; a core course in literature plus an additional course in literature, fine arts, or foreign culture; English 101 and 334; CAS 200 and 3 semester hours credit in basic physical education.